 Health Technology Wales

-We are working with Health Technology Wales to help them map and track their strategic, national approach to the identification, appraisal and adoption of new health technologies into health and care settings across NHS Wales.
+Our work with Health Technology Wales has helped them map and track their strategic, national approach to the identification, appraisal and adoption of new health technologies into health and care settings across NHS Wales.

-In October 2021, Health Technology Wales won the David Hailey Award for Best Impact Story for its approach to evaluating the impact of research into a treatment for multiple sclerosis.
+In 2021, Health Technology Wales won the David Hailey Award for Best Impact Story for its approach to evaluating the impact of research into a treatment for multiple sclerosis.
 You can read a case study about our work with Health Technology Wales here.

 Innovative Healthcare Delivery Programme

-The Innovative Healthcare Delivery Programme (IHDP) seeks to fundamentally change the way data and analytics are used to drive improvement in health outcomes, by fostering new relationships between the NHS, industry, academia, and the third sector.
+We supported the Innovative Healthcare Delivery Programme (IHDP) that seeks to fundamentally change the way data and analytics are used to drive improvement in health outcomes, by fostering new relationships between the NHS, industry, academia, and the third sector.
 They are using OutNav to set out and track progress of their key programmes.

-On 30 November 2022, we attended Digital Health and Care Fest in Glasgow with a stand and a poster, to share our work developing an evaluation framework for digital interventions.
+In November 2022, we attended Digital Health and Care Fest in Glasgow to share our work developing an evaluation framework for digital interventions.

 If you would like to learn more about our work in this area, you can view our ePoster showcase on the Digital Health and Care Fest 2022 website.